panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 `colors` array has 3 elements, thus valid indexes are `0`, `1` and `2`.
 Because there are no array elements at indexes `5` and `-1`, the accessors `colors[5]` and  `colors[-1]` are `undefined`.

-In JavaScript you might encounter so called sparse arrays.
-Theses are arrays that have gaps, i.e. at some indexes no elements are defined.
+In JavaScript, you might encounter so-called sparse arrays.
+Theses are arrays that have gaps, i.e. at some indexes, no elements are defined.

 When a gap (aka empty slot) is accessed inside a sparse array, you also get an `undefined`.